ebabel-eu/ebabel-home/README.md

 If there is a CNAME and the DNS has been setup, the site is visible at the address mentioned in the CNAME file.

+## local

+The site can also be opened directly in a browser from its only index.html page.

 todo:

 * add a CNAME file to the root of gh-pages branch.
 Write only home.ebabel.eu in it.